shreyashrestha07/SalaryPrediction/README.md

 - We can see that the most important feature is the jobType

 ## Deployment
-Finally we can deploy our model by making salary predictions on the test dataset.
-The predictions made have been saved in the file 'predictions.csv' which can be found in the repository.
+Finally, we can deploy our model by making salary predictions on the test dataset.
+The outcome of predictions has been saved in the file 'predictions.csv' which can be found in the repository.